Social anxiety: Signs and symptoms

+Physiological symptoms

 Blushing is a physiological response unique to humans and is a hallmark physiological response associated with social anxiety.
 Blushing is the involuntary reddening of the face, neck, and chest in reaction to evaluation or social attention.
 Blushing occurs not only in response to feelings of embarrassment but also other socially-oriented emotions such as shame, guilt, shyness, and pride.
 Individuals high in social anxiety perceive themselves as blushing more than those who are low in social anxiety.
 Three types of blushing can be measured: self-perceived blushing (how much the individual believes they are blushing), physiological blushing (blushing as measured by physiological indices), and observed blushing (blushing observed by others).
-Social anxiety is strongly associated with self-perceived blushing, weakly associated with blushing as measured by physiological indices such as temperature and blood flow to the cheeks and forehead, and moderately associated with observed blushing.
+Social anxiety is strongly associated with self-perceived blushing, moderately associated with observed blushing, and weakly associated with blushing as measured by physiological indices such as temperature and blood flow to the cheeks and forehead.
 The relationship between physiological blushing and self-perceived blushing is small among those high in social anxiety, indicating that individuals with high social anxiety may overestimate their blushing.
-That social anxiety is associated most strongly with self-perceived blushing is also important for cognitive models of blushing and social anxiety, indicating that socially anxious individuals use both internal cues and other types of information to draw conclusions about how they are coming across.
-Individuals with social anxiety might also refrain from making eye contact, or constantly fiddling with things during conversations or public speaking.
-Other indicators are physical symptoms which may include rapid heartbeat, muscle tension, dizziness and lightheadedness, stomach trouble and diarrhea, unable to catch a breath, and “out of body” sensation.
+Social anxiety being associated most strongly with self-perceived blushing is also important for cognitive models of blushing and social anxiety, indicating that socially anxious individuals use both internal cues and other types of information to draw conclusions about how they are coming across.

+Individuals with social anxiety might also refrain from making eye contact, or constantly fidget during conversations or public speaking.
+Other indicators are sudden physical symptoms including rapid heartbeat, muscle tension, dizziness and/or lightheadedness, stomach issues, diarrhea, trouble breathing, or “out of body” sensations.

+Cognitive symptoms

+People with social anxiety disorder typically feel quite uncomfortable when they might be judged or watched by others.
+They may be afraid of making mistakes or being embarrassed, even when they are just talking to strangers or being in a group.
+These worries can make people feel anxious all the time and make them expect bad things to happen before they happen.
+This kind of thinking may lead to more avoidance behaviors over time and make it harder to interact with others in social, academic or work settings.

+Individuals with social anxiety have a heightened level of internalizing symptoms such as trait anxiety, depression and self conscious behavior.
+The emotional and mental results of these cognitive symptoms include a lesser satistion in social life and bigger interpersonal problems.
+People who are prone to higher levels of social anxiety tend to suffer in many cognitive aspects such as lacking cognitive resources, maintaining tasks, distraction and lowered inhibition.